se-for-sci/se-for-sci.github.io/content/week6/git.md

 repository, with now 3 new branches `origin/master`, `origin/better_code` and
 `origin/HEAD`.
 These new branches are associated to the remote repository from which the local one has been cloned.
-We can get the information regarding the remote original respository using the `git remote` command.
+We can get the information regarding the remote original repository using the `git remote` command.

 ```console
 $ git remote